Wondering if Juno Student Loans are the right choice for you? Our review will help you decide! We cover everything from rates to repayment options.

 Federal Stafford loans are generally the best choice for undergraduates.
 Still, it’s common for students to need to borrow more than the federal maximum of $5,500 for their first year of school.
 As an undergraduate student, you may find yourself in need of extra funds to cover the cost of tuition and other associated expenses.

 The cost can be even higher for parents helping their children pay for college.
-Parent PLUS loans, which the federal government offers, have an interest rate of 7.54% for the 2022–2023 school year and a 4.2% origination charge.
+Direct Parent PLUS loans, which the federal government offers, have an interest rate of 8.05% for the 2023–2024 school year and a 4.22% origination charge.
 That can make them quite expensive for borrowers with good credit.

 Consider a private loan from Juno if you cannot secure additional funding through federal loans.
 Juno currently offers a notable rate reduction for student loans, which can help families fill the gap after reaching the national lending limit, saving you money in the long run.